 4. Exercise: Create an RCP application using the Eclipse wizard

-In the following exercise, you’ll create an Eclipse RCP application using a template and launch it via the IDE.
+In the following exercise, you will create an Eclipse RCP application using a template and launch it via the IDE.
 The generated files are not yet explained, but this should enable you to see a running application and review the involved configuration files.

 4.1.
 Create project